 - 1 The tool plunges the workpiece at the pocket center and advances to the first plunging depth.
-Specify the plunging strategy with parameter Q366. - 2 The TNC roughs out the pocket from the inside out, taking the overlap factor (Parameter Q370) and the finishing allowance (Parameters Q368 and Q369) into account. - 3 At the end of the roughing operation, the TNC moves the tool tangentially away from the pocket wall, then moves by the set-up clearance above the current pecking depth and returns from there at rapid traverse to the pocket center. - 4 This process is repeated until the programmed pocket depth is reached.
+Specify the plunging strategy with parameter Q366. - 2 The TNC roughs out the pocket from the inside out, taking the overlap factor (parameter Q370) and the finishing allowance (parameters Q368 and Q369) into account. - 3 At the end of the roughing operation, the TNC moves the tool tangentially away from the pocket wall, then moves by the set-up clearance above the current plunging depth and returns from there at rapid traverse to the pocket center. - 4 This process is repeated until the programmed pocket depth is reached.

-- 5 Inasmuch as finishing allowances are defined, the TNC then finishes the pocket walls, in multiple infeeds if so specified.
+- 5 If finishing allowances are defined, the tool plunges the workpiece at the pocket center and moves to the plunging depth for finishing.
+The TNC first finishes the pocket walls, in multiple infeeds if so specified.
 The pocket wall is approached tangentially. - 6 Then the TNC finishes the floor of the pocket from the inside out.
 The pocket floor is approached tangentially.

-5.2 RECTANGULAR POCKET (Cycle 251, DIN/ISO: G251, software option 19)
+5.2 RECTANGULAR POCKET (Cycle 251, DIN/ISO: G251)